-The Bank is accepting the ratings of the External Credit Rating Agencies approved by Reserve Bank of India, namely a) CRISIL, b) ICRA, c) CARE, d) India ratings & research Pvt Ltd, e) Brickwork, f) Acuite ratings & research Ltd and g) Infomerics Valuation and Rating Pvt.
-Ltd. to facilitate the corporate borrowers who enjoy credit facilities above Rs.5.00 crore to get themselves rated.
+The Bank is accepting the ratings of the External Credit Rating Agencies approved by Reserve Bank of India, namely a) CRISIL, b) ICRA, c) CARE, d) India ratings & research Pvt Ltd, e) Acuite ratings & research Ltd and f) Infomerics Valuation and Rating Pvt.
+Ltd. to facilitate the corporate borrowers who enjoy credit facilities to get themselves rated.
 The corporates which are yet to get the approved ratings from these rating agencies are treated as 'unrated'.